CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

   The easiest way to get stuck on this assignment is to try everything at once.
 Instead treat each file  as an individual project/assignment.
 You will find that start plugging into each other quickly as long as you make sure the individual methods and classes are working.

 ## Turning In
 Turning in your code.
-You must submit through zybooks, and even if the file doesn't have anything in it besides the class definition, you will still need to submit it.
-This is required by the autograder.

-As this is a **summative**
-assignment you get 10 (5+5) submission attempts only.
-5 submission attempts will be in Part 1, and 5 submission attempts will be in Part 2.
-You can turn in  Part 1 late without penalty, **but** both parts will have a hard cutoff due to finals week deadline restrictions.

-Testing becomes extremely important before submitting.
-We even encourage you to share the code you use for testing (only your _test_ code) in MS Teams.
+You will submit a zip file containing all of your code components.
+For Part 1 this will only include 3 files
+1. Fortune.java
+2. MOB.java
+3. Knight.java

+For Part 2 you will need
+1. Fortune.java
+2. MOB.java
+3. Knight.java
+4. GameData.java
+5. CSVGameData.java
+6. GameView.java
+7. ConsoleView.java
+8. GameController.java
+9. CombatEngine.java
+10. Main.java

+For Part 1 the grading script will run each night at 7:00 PM MST.
+And will be open until the close date of Part 2.
+Part 2 will run Monday, Wendesday, Friday, & Sunday at 7:00 PM on those nights.

+You have as many attempts as you give yourself the time for.
+If you wait until the due date you will have less feedback attempts than if you start the assignment early.

 > **Software Architecture and Game Design**
 > This assignment really highlights two areas, software architecture and game design.
 The design and implementation